jjvanzon/Circular-Language-Spec-Plans/4. Out of Scope/2. Done/2008-03 02 Fundamental Principles Spec Part A Project Summary.md

 Super-Project
 -------------

-This is a sub-project of the super-project *Circle Language Spec*.
+This is a sub-project of the super-project *Encircle Language Spec*.

 Date & Time